The Best Easy Vanilla Sheet Cake Recipe

-The Best Easy Vanilla Sheet Cake Recipe - delicious, moist homemade vanilla cake and vanilla buttercream from scratch, perfect for sheet cake!
+The Best Easy Vanilla Sheet Cake Recipe – a delicious, moist homemade Texas sheet cake – a perfect vanilla cake and vanilla buttercream – from scratch!

 Leave boxed cake mix behind for this light and fluffy, decadent and delicious, easy to share and serve, and perfect for picnics, parties, or a special weekend treat.